lmout82/HeatTreatmentPilot/README.md

 Technologies involved: C++/wxWidgets (Microsoft Visual Studio)

+## Important notice

+This project was created to fit a specific professional need and before becoming a web developer.
+Please take into account that this work does not reflect my present skills.

+**_This repository is not maintained._**

 ## License

 The sources files are now available freely under the MIT license.
 I hope this work will be useful.